rigup/ephemeral-iam/README.md

 ```

 # TODO
-- [ ] Add integration with Slack for alerting
+- [ ] Add integration with Slack for alerting.
+This could also be implemented in GCP using audit log export filters and cloud functions
 - [ ] Write tests